top of page

 Zia Ahsraf is a DC DCC at-large member; his May 2022 appointment was confirmed by voters in November 2022.

 Zia was born in Pakistan and moved to the United States with his family in 2014.
 He graduated from Salisbury University in 2019, where he earned his BA in Political Science and International Relations, with three minors in Philosophy, Conflict Analysis Dispute Resolution, and South-Asian studies respectively.
 He is currently working to get his J.D. degree from Delaware Law School (expected May 2024).
-In addition, he interned with multiple state and federal agencies including Maryland Lieutenant Governor Office (summer of 2019) and Maryland Secretary of State Office (summer of 2018 and 2019), and mounted his first run as the Democratic nominee for for the Dorchester County Council in November 2022 to represent CD-5.
+In addition, he interned with multiple state and federal agencies including Maryland Lieutenant Governor Office (summer of 2019) and Maryland Secretary of State Office (summer of 2018 and 2019), and mounted his first run as the Democratic nominee for the Dorchester County Council in November 2022 to represent CD-5.
 Zia was appointed to Hurlock Town Ethics Commission in February 2023.
 Zia brings forth diversity, experience, and political connections to the DC DCC.
 He cares deeply about economic equity and bringing forth prosperity to rural America.

 Dorothy